576-Ventures/process/ideation-questions-rjf.md

 2. Which areas of innovation receive no hype, but add tremendous value?
 3. What are three complimentary trends that indicate a shift in the way people live?
 4. What do futurists say about the future?
-5. What are the top 5 product related searches that start with "When can I ..."?